Executive Mansion (Virginia): History

 When Richmond became the capital of Virginia in 1779, there was no residence for the governor, but Thomas Jefferson rented one.
 The state was so poor that it could not pay the rent in time and blamed Jefferson for the problem.
 The state finally paid its rent and built a residence for the governor on the site of the present building.

 The law that provided for the construction of the current building was signed on February 13, 1811, by James Monroe, with the building being completed in 1813.
 Monroe was succeeded by George William Smith in 1811, but Smith was not the first governor to live in the mansion because he lost his life in the Richmond Theatre fire while he was saving others on December 26, 1811.
 His successor, James Barbour, was the first governor to live in the mansion.
 The term "mansion" was not used in the law authorizing it to be built, but it has been used ever since.

 The gardens were redesigned in the 1950s, at the request of Governor Thomas B. Stanley, by noted landscape architect Charles Gillette.

 Anne Holton lived in the mansion twice: during the 1970s when her father, A. Linwood Holton Jr., was governor, and returned to the home as Virginia's first lady when her husband, Tim Kaine, served as governor from 2006 to 2010.
 Thomas Jefferson's daughter Martha Jefferson Randolph, known as "Patsy", was also the daughter and wife (to Thomas Mann Randolph Jr.) of Virginia governors, but never lived in the Mansion.

 Under First Lady Roxane Gilmore, the mansion was renovated and expanded in an effort to restore the home to its historical appearance and to bring the Mansion into compliance with the Americans with Disabilities Act, while providing additional living space for the First Family.

-As of 2024, Governor Glenn Youngkin occupied the mansion.